ch-stark/argocdpoliciesblog/blog.md

      sso:
        provider: keycloak
    ```
+   It offers you the option to `enforce` and `monitor` the settings of `Gitops-Operator/ArgoCD` regardless if you have a
+  `centralized` or `decentralized` approach.
+This means you can consistently rollout
+   the configuration to your fleet of clusters avoiding any issues which might come from `inconsistencies` e.g. regarding RBAC    and which are later difficult to troubleshoot.

 2. Using the `App-of-Apps` pattern you can e.g. have a root `Gitops-Operator/ArgoCD-Application` which deploys other
    Applications.
-One of those child-apps could have the purpose to deploy Policies.
+One of those child-apps could have the purpose to deploy Policies to easily integrate the compliance aspect.
    Please review this [blog](https://gexperts.com/wp/bootstrapping-openshift-gitops-with-rhacm/) for a comprehensive example
    how to bootstrap an environment using Policies using this pattern.

-3. It offers you the option to `enforce` and `monitor` the settings of `Gitops-Operator/ArgoCD` regardless if you have a
-   `centralized` or `decentralized` approach.
-This means you can consistently rollout
-   the configuration to your fleet of clusters avoiding any issues which might come from `inconsistencies` e.g. regarding RBAC    and which are later difficult to troubleshoot.

-4. You get `advanced templating features` optimized for `Multi-Cluster-Management` which includes `Secrets-Management` where
+3. You get `advanced templating features` optimized for `Multi-Cluster-Management` which includes `Secrets-Management` where
    you can securely copy a secret from the Hub to a ManagedCluster like in the example below:

    ```